 How is genetic engineering done?

-Next he finds a viable rice seed, and studies its DNA carefully too.
-This is because he has to understand how to insert the DNA from the bean seed into the rice seed.
+Next, he finds a viable rice seed and studies its DNA carefully too.
+He has to understand how to insert the DNA from the bean seed into the rice seed.
 The rice seed is the recipient organism.

 The new gene (now called a transgene), with the desired trait, is transferred into the recipient cells (rice cells).
-This process is aided by some special bacterium and equipment and the scientist then ensures that the new genes are properly fixed in cell structure of the seed.
+This process is aided by some special bacterium and equipment.
+The scientist then ensures that the new genes are properly fixed in the cell structure of the seed.

 Once genetic engineering is complete, traditional breeding can continue normally, and the new seeds from the parent plant will have the new gene or DNA structure.
 This means traditional breeding will continue, and the genetic engineering only added some new or desirable traits to the collection.

-In 2013, a GM maize brand which was engineered for animals found its way into the market for human consumption.
-Although it is not clear if it was safe for human consumption, the fact remains that many more unauthorized GM brands can get into the market in a similar way.
+In 2013, a GM maize brand that was engineered for animals found its way into the market for human consumption.
+Although it is not clear if it was safe for human consumption, the fact remains that many more unauthorized GM brands can similarly get into the market.